rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-29-compiler-team-2022-midyear-report.md

 <!-- https://hackmd.io/zad1BjIoR8S4IfE49z-xYg -->
 <!-- (no survey response as of 2022-07-19) -->

-No survey response was provided; we assume no progress has been made.
-This aspiration may have been abandoned.
+No survey response was provided; after following up, we confirmed with the owners that nothing has happened here, and that progress is unlikely in the near term because this would almost certainly require changes to Cargo, where changes are hard to push forward right now due to lack of reviewing capacity.

 ### Expressiveness Aspirations (🦀, 👩‍💻)